 What is a Mechanical Keyboard?

-A mechanical keyboard is the traditional computer keyboard with the thick keys with premium quality switches beneath each keycap.
-It’s for this reason that the majority of the best vintage keyboards are mechanical by design – they’re a throwback to the way keyboards used to be made before the modern, membrane keyboard (the ones with flat, light keys).
+A mechanical keyboard is the traditional computer keyboard with the thick keys with premium quality mechanical switches beneath each keycap.
+It’s for this reason that the majority of the best vintage keyboards are mechanical by design – they’re a throwback to the way keyboards used to be made before the modern, membrane keyboard (the ones with flat, backlight mechanical keys).

 Mechanical keyboards often feel better to use, giving a noticeable clicking sound with each press of a key.
 They also tend to be much more durable, outliving your typical membrane keyboard by several years.